gutolizar/Meta-Frontend-Developer-Professional-Certificate/README.md

 Some content from the Meta Frontend Developer Professional certificate throughout all the courses.
 Each insertion here will have a HASH "#" and a number related to the specific course within the certification courses.

-Going from #1 - Introduction to frontend development discussing webapps, webpages and websites.
-DOM, WAI and W3C, an into to html and css with some class selectors. pseudo-class, box model, libraries and frameworks starting by bootstrap introduction.
+#1 - Introduction to frontend development discussing webapps, webpages and websites.
+DOM, WAI and W3C, an into to html and css with some class selectors.
+pseudo-class, box model, libraries and frameworks starting by bootstrap introduction.
 Respondive design, breakpoint, fixed grid and fluid grid, bootstrap infixes, modifiers, grid system.
 Web server and application server and how they relate.
 SPA bundling and lazy loading.